saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

    ![In the Connection string section, the pencil icon is highlighted to the right of the WwiContext connection string.](media/app-service-configuration-connection-strings.png "Connection Strings")

-6. The value of the connection string should look like:
+6. The value of the connection string should look like this:

    ```sql
    Server=tcp:your-sqlmi-host-fqdn-value,1433;Database=WideWorldImporters;User ID=sqlmiuser;Password=Password.1234567890;Trusted_Connection=False;Encrypt=True;TrustServerCertificate=True;